mtndbs/HU_React_Final/README.md

 ## Prerequisites
 Before running the application, make sure you have the following installed:

-- Node.js: Download and install Node.js
+- Node.js
-- MongoDB: Install MongoDB
+- MongoDB
 - Installation
-- Clone the repository:
+1 Clone the repository:
-- Install the dependencies:
+2 Install the dependencies:
-- npm Install at both Client and Server directories
+  - run: npm Install at both Client and Server directories
     - Server port at 7800
     - React development port at 3000
-- Start the development server at Server directory:  npm start
-- Open your browser and visit http://localhost:3000 to access the application.
+3 Start the development server at Server directory:  npm start 4 Open your browser and visit http://localhost:3000 to access the application.

 License